bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Provoost: 00:16:09

 Yeah, and you could even be smarter about it.
-Like you could request, you know, one block per peer so that the only thing each peer knows is that you may care about something in that block which is not a lot of information maybe you fetch them over Tor if you want to be even better so that's kind of nice privacy wise but yeah it reuses a bit more bandwidth
+Like you could request, you know, one block per peer so that the only thing each peer knows is that you may care about something in that block which is not a lot of information maybe you fetch them over Tor if you want to be even better so that's kind of nice privacy wise but it reuses a bit more bandwidth

 Van Wirdum: 00:16:29

-is that a high level part?
+Is that a high level part?

 Provoost: 00:16:31